-- Option 1: Pour vinegar on the affected area, enough so that the stain is fully soaked.
+Pour vinegar on the affected area, enough so that the stain is fully soaked.
 I let it sit for about 30-45 minutes, and then throw it in the washing machine.
-I have an HE machine, and I use the pods as detergent.
-I add a pod and select the hottest water setting indicated as safe on the label of the shirt.
-Once the wash is complete, I check to make sure the stain is out before throwing it in the dryer.

-For darker colored shirts, you can add one cup of white vinegar to a cold water soak in the washing machine.
-I let it soak 30-45 minutes, then turn the knob to drain the water.
+For darker coloured shirts, you can add one cup of white vinegar to cold water soak in the washing machine.
+I let it soak 30-45 minutes, then turn the washing machine on to drain the water.
 Start the wash cycle as normal, using the temperature settings indicated as safe on the label of the garment.